unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 You have studied languages and codes, gaining the following benefits:
 - Increase your Intelligence score by 1, to a maximum of 20.
 - You learn three languages of your choice.
 - You can ably create written ciphers.
-Others can’t decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use tek to decipher it.
+Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use tek to decipher it.

 #### LUCKY
 You have inexplicable luck that seems to kick in at just the right moment.

 You have 3 luck points.
 Whenever you make an attack roll, an ability check, or a saving throw, you can spend one luck point to roll an additional d20.
 You can choose to spend one of your luck points after you roll the die, but before the outcome is determined.
 You choose which of the d20s is used for the attack roll, ability check, or saving throw.

 You can also spend one luck point when an attack roll is made against you.
-Roll a d20, and then choose whether the attack uses the attacker’s roll or yours.
+Roll a d20, and then choose whether the attack uses the attacker's roll or yours.

 If more than one creature spends a luck point to influence the outcome of a roll, the points cancel each other out; no additional dice are rolled.